JeongHo-SEO/SCST-Biomarker-Analysis/README.md

 - [X] Three Cognitive Status Diagnosis based on [SCST (Seoul Cognitive Status Test))](https://beaubrain.bio/publication/scst/)
 - [X] Binary Amyloid Beta Status Diagnosis based on [SCST (Seoul Cognitive Status Test))](https://beaubrain.bio/publication/scst/)
 - [X] Pipeline: Raw SCST dataset $\to$ P (Amyloid Beta == Positive | New Patient )
+- [ ] Search NEW important features (biomarkers)

+  - Compared to SNSB (Seoul Neuropsychological Screening Battery), SCST is Tablet-Based Digital Cognitive Test so that there are lots of features from the log.
+  - However, since the detailed features have been reported at the mid of this test, available parients are far tiny.
+  - That's why I could not find NEW biomarkers.
+I summarized additional features for future works.

+### Goal 1.
+Three Cognitive Status Diagnosis

+### Goal 2.
+Binary Amyloid Beta Status Diagnosis

+### Goal 3.
+Pipeline: Raw SCST data $\to$ Probability of Amyloid Beta Status